-The HMIS (Homeless Management Information System) is a database used to gather objective data on the homeless in our area.
-It collects basic data on clients and tracks the services that they receive.
-Our agencies participate in this state-wide database, which it allows us to know who our clients are and how effectively our programs help them.
-The City of Lansing administers the HMIS database for GLHRN.
-We have assembled some documents to help agencies better understand HMIS.
+The HMIS (Homeless Management Information System) is a database used to track data on the homeless in Ingham county.
+HMIS records basic data on clients and tracks the services that they receive.
+Our agencies utilize HMIS, which allows agencies to know clients better and how effective the programs are.
+The City of Lansing administers the HMIS database for the GLHRN.

-Starting October 2017, new data collection forms need to be used to conform to the 2017 update of the HUD HMIS data standards.
+As of October 2017, the new data collection forms below need to be used to conform to the 2017 update of the HUD HMIS data standards.
 There are specific forms for different program models.

 - 2017 Coordinated Entry Screening Assessment (PDF)

 - 2017 Universal Data Elements Form for shelter & outreach (PDF)